 Since communication, public awareness and consultation are key factors for success in the RPP implementation process, significant effort will be spent on such activities.
 Therefore it is considered practical and necessary to have on board the R+CU a qualified specialist in communications and public awareness.
 This individual will have responsibility to develop the communications and consultations strategies, plans and activities (in conjunction with the TEG) and also to ensure the efficient implementation and delivery of these.
 Having the requisite skills to oversee this task should certainly contribute to the likelihood of creating the awareness among all stakeholders.

-Budget 1b: Summary of Information Sharing and Early Dialogue with Key Stakeholder Groups Activities and Budget

-Estimated Cost (in thousands US\$) JS\$)

-Main Activity Sub-Activity 2014 2015 2016 2016 2017 Total

-Workshops, meetings and outreach costs 5 5 5 5 20

-Development, consultation and planning of REDD+ Gender Study and Plan on enhancing women's participation in forest management 15 15

-Communication Strategy Elaboration and publication of national REDD+ Communications Strategy 40 40

-National Planning Workshops 10 10

-Implementation of the REDD+ Implementation of Communications Strategy 50 45 40 30 165

-Communication Strategy Meetings and Workshops 5 5 5 5 20

-Total 125 55 50 40 270

-Government

-FCPF 125 55 50 40 270

-UN-REDD Programme (if applicable)

-Other Development Partner 1 (GEF)

-Other Development Partner 2 (CCAD/GIZ REDD)

-Other Development Partner 3
+The report of the TNC Consultancy on the Early Dialogue Process can be found in Annexes.

+- Estimate ed Cost (in thous ands US ;\$) Main Activity Sub-Activity 2015 2016 2017 2018 Total Workshops, meetings and outreach costs 5 5 5 5 20 Development, consultation and planning of REDD+ Communication Strategy Gender Study and Plan on enhancing women's participation in forest management 15 15 Elaboration and publication of national REDD+ Communications Strategy 30 30 National Planning Workshops 10 10 Implementation of the REDD+ Implementation of Communications Strategy 45 40 30 20 135 Communication Strategy Meetings and Workshops 5 5 5 5 20 Total 110 50 40 30 230 Government 5 5 5 5 20 FCPF 25 35 25 155 Other Development Partner 1 (CCAD-GIZ-REDD) 20 55 Other Development Partner 2 GEF-KBA) Other Development Partner 3 (nama)